gulshan-mittal/GSoC19-blog/_posts/2019-07-02-Phase-2-progress.md

 * Progress bar and Progress Status is implemented on the Annotation Page.
 Now the user can track his/her performance.
 Progress Bar is looking Awesome!

     ![image](https://github.com/gulshan-mittal/GSoC19-Blog/blob/master/assets/images/progress_bar.png?raw=true)

+* Implemented Account Menu in nav-bar which contain Settings for Updating Information, check Progress and logout sections.

+* Implemented functionality to Update the Profile Information.

+* Implemented functionality to check the progress of other annotators assigned be a user and also provide a way to check the progress of a user which is included in the experiment.

+* Corrected the Bug of Displaying Names when a user is added as a Owner or as an annotator.

+* Now the Display time can take Float values with the precision of .01 seconds means now the before and after time gap can be up to 0.01 seconds.

+* Space Bar Cannot be used as a Key for the Annotations as it is used for pausing/playing the videos.

+* Registration Process is Authenticated by validating the user's email.
+Now an email will be sent to the user for validating the email.
+The user has to click on the verification link to verify his account and then only the user can login to his/her account.

+* Forgot Password functionality is added.
+Now a user has to verify his email by entering an OTP sent to his email.
+First the user has to enter his/her username and email address and then after an OTP is sent to the registered email.
+User has to enter that OTP for updating his/her password.

+* All the above things have implemented with the necessary feedback, warnings and error logs.